ru4s93m6/library/README.md

 - HTML Form
 - Flexbox and Grid layouts
 - JavaScript DOM manipulation
-- Object Constructors

-## Future Improvements

-- Refactor code using JavaScript classes
+- JavaScript classes
-- Implement local storage to save user's book data

 ## Acknowledgments

-This is the practice from [The Odin Project]('https://www.theodinproject.com/lessons/node-path-javascript-library#project-solution')
+This is the practice from [The Odin Project](https://www.theodinproject.com/lessons/node-path-javascript-library#project-solution)